RareCan BioResource DOnor Information

 Researchers who use your anonymised samples or data for research will need to manage their records in specific ways for the research to be reliable.
 This means that they won’t be able to let you see or change the research data they hold about you.

-You can find out more about how information is used in medical research in the leaflet provided by the Health Research Authority, which accompanies this document.
+You can find out more about how information is used in medical research in the information provided by the Health Research Authority, which can be found here.

 If anything is unclear or you would like more details please contact us at firstname.lastname@example.org.
 If you provide contact details we would be happy to phone you back if you wish.